Jopp-gh/Obsidian-Dune84/Wiki/cheatsheet cssclasses Dune.md

 ## Callouts

-#### Callouts alignment
+### Callouts alignment

 `> [!note|25]`
-Callout width is max 1/4
+Callout width is reduced to 1/4

 `> [!note|50]`
-Callout width is max 1/2
+Callout width is reduced to 1/2

 `> [!note|left]`
 Callout floats left